brown9804/ImgVideoRecognition_System-ARUBA_HPE_Switch/Video_Recognition/docs/developer_guide.md

-**3. Using the contour method with two filters (fastNlMeansDenoisingColored):** If we visualize this test with the previous figure, we can see that it loses sharpness and therefore loses quality in the image.
+**3. Using the contour method with two filters (fastNlMeansDenoisingColored):** When this test is displayed, it is compared with this result and with the result of the method contour adjusted with noise elimination titulo_controno_no_noise, it is appreciated that sharpness is lost at the same time that image quality is lost.

 ![image](https://drive.google.com/uc?export=view&id=1ESZitSft19KaQPDkx_v59I3XO7LoJ3ou)

-**4.Contour but capturing areas:** In this case, the image threshold was considered using cv2.threshold and cv2.findContours considering a minimum area found cv2.minAreaRec which returns a rotating rectangle and using cv2.boxPoints you can Access the pixels by traversing the points inside the box since it returns the coordinates of the corner points of the rotated rectangle.
+**4.Outlined but capturing areas:** In this case, certain considerations were made:

+* The image threshold using cv2.threshold and cv2.findContours.

+* A minimal area using cv2.minAreaRec that returns a rotating rectangle and through cv2.boxPoints you can access the pixels that form inside the rectangle since it returns The coordinates of the corner points of the rotated rectangle.